Updated May 25, 2023

-R programming supports various datatypes like scalars, matrices, lists, vectors,s, and data frames.
+R programming supports various data types like scalars, matrices, lists, vectors,s, and data frames.
 Everything in R is considered an object, which means it stores and processes operations on objects).
-The key feature of R is a different process is done with different types of objects.
-Most of the commands in R involves applying functions to the objects.
-Variables do not require a declaration, instead of assigning a sequence of numbers to the vectors can be done.
+The key feature of R is a different process with different types of objects.
+Most of the commands in R involve applying functions to the objects.
+Variables do not require a declaration; instead, assigning a sequence of numbers to the vectors can be done.

 Let’s learn the types one by one:

 Vector has a set of values with the same types (collection of ordered elements) represented in one dimensional.
 The class of the vector is determined by the type of entries made.
-When a vector is created for more than one element, the c () function is used to concatenate all the elements together in a single vector.
+When a vector is created for more than one element, the c () function concatenates all the elements together in a single vector.
 Vectors are a string of numeric, sequential numbers or random numbers.
-Vector varieties are the character, integer, numeric, complex, logical (true, false).
+Vector varieties are the character, integer, numeric, complex, and logical (true, false).
 These are implicit conversions.
-Some of the functions fives vector functions are length(), class(x), is.logical(x) , is.null , rep().
+Some function fives vector functions are length(), class(x), and is.logical(x) , is.null , rep().

 Below, we can see basic vector examples:

 - Vector Arithmetic: Numeric vectors are performed in arithmetic expressions to do calculations to give another vector.
-Statistical operations also are done, which gives entries like max, min, var mean.
+Statistical operations are also done, giving entries like max, min, and var mean.

 y <-c (1, 2 ,2.5 ,3)

-The above statement gives the output by using the c() function, which adds variable t to 2.
+The above statement gives the output using the c() function, which adds variable t to 2.

 - The length of the vector is calculated by the len () function.